World4AI/World4AI/docs/source/reinforcement_learning/dynamic_programming/policy_iteration.rst

 Theory
 ------
 The idea of policy iteration is to alternate between policy evaluation and policy improvement until the optimal policy has been reached.
+Once the new policy and the old policy are exactly the same then we have reached the optimal policy.

 Algorithm
 ---------